tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

 ---
 # Create Synonym Map (Azure Search Service REST API)
 > [!NOTE]
-> Synonyms is a preview feature, exempt from the service level agreement (SLA).
-Query requests that call preview APIs are not covered by the SLA and are not intended to be used in production code.
+> Synonyms is a preview feature and is not intended to be used in production code.
+Preview features are subject to change and are exempt from the service level agreement (SLA).

   In Azure Search, a synonym map contains a list of rules for expanding or rewriting a search query to equivalent terms.
 You can create a new synonym map within an Azure Search service using an HTTP POST request.